Read time: 6 minutes

 This approach also reduces the chances of errors & makes it easier to track & manage access.
 Also, minimizing item-level permissions helps maintain the optimal performance of SharePoint, as numerous item-level permissions can slow down the site.
 So, you must customize permissions in SharePoint keeping security in mind.

-4. Protect your content shared with external users: Sharing content with external users is a necessary aspect of business operations, albeit one that can potentially jeopardize SharePoint security.
-Safeguarding the shared content assumes paramount importance to thwart any unwarranted access, data breaches, and other security vulnerabilities.
-To this end, employing guest links, setting expiration dates for links, and implementing password protection are effective measures to fortify the security of externally shared content.
+4. Protect your content shared with external users: Sharing content with external users is a business requirement but it can introduce risks to SharePoint security.
+Protecting the content shared with external users is important to prevent unauthorized access, data breaches, & other security risks.
+Thus, you can use guest links, expiration dates for links & password protection to protect content shared with external users.

 Moreover, data loss prevention can be implemented to monitor data shared outside the organization, enforce policies, & prevent unauthorized access.